 The provider is expected to make arrangements for in-person evaluation and intervention for certain circumstances.
+See Services that must be performed in person for additional information.

 Telehealth services must occur either from a medical or vocational origination site or the worker's home.
-The selection of a provider is the worker's choice by law.
 Services may not be delivered from either the employer's worksite or any location owned or controlled by the employer that isn't operated by a Medical Provider Network practitioner.
+The employer or their designee may not direct or require the worker to use a specific medical provider.